AckerlyXu/heima/articles/load-balancer/load-balancer-multivip-overview.md

-<properties
+---
-    pageTitle="Multiple VIPs for Azure Load Balancer | Azure" description="Overview of Multiple VIPs on Azure Load Balancer" services="load-balancer"
+title: Multiple VIPs for Azure Load Balancer | Azure
-    documentationcenter="na"
-    author="chkuhtz"
-    manager="narayan"
-    editor="" />
-<tags
-    ms.assetid="748e50cd-3087-4c2e-a9e1-ac0ecce4f869"
-    ms.service="load-balancer"
-    ms.devlang="na"
-    ms.topic="article"
-    ms.tgt_pltfrm="na"
-    ms.workload="infrastructure-services"
-    ms.date="08/11/2016"
-    wacn.date=""
-    ms.author="chkuhtz" />
+description: Overview of Multiple VIPs on Azure Load Balancer
+services: load-balancer
+documentationcenter: na
+author: chkuhtz
+manager: narayan
+editor: ''

+ms.assetid: 748e50cd-3087-4c2e-a9e1-ac0ecce4f869
+ms.service: load-balancer
+ms.devlang: na
+ms.topic: article
+ms.tgt_pltfrm: na
+ms.workload: infrastructure-services
+ms.date: 08/11/2016
+wacn.date: ''
+ms.author: chkuhtz
+---

 # Multiple VIPs for Azure Load Balancer

 Azure Load Balancer allows you to load balance services on multiple ports, multiple IP addresses, or both.
 You can use public and internal load balancer definitions to load balance flows across a set of VMs.

 This article describes the fundamentals of this ability, important concepts, and constraints.
-If you only intend to expose services on one IP address, you can find simplified instructions for [public](/documentation/articles/load-balancer-get-started-internet-portal/) or [internal](/documentation/articles/load-balancer-get-started-ilb-arm-portal/) load balancer configurations.
+If you only intend to expose services on one IP address, you can find simplified instructions for [public](./load-balancer-get-started-internet-portal.md) or [internal](./load-balancer-get-started-ilb-arm-portal.md) load balancer configurations.
 Adding Multiple VIPs is incremental to a single VIP configuration.
 Using the concepts in this article, you can expand a simplified configuration at any time.

 When you define an Azure Load Balancer, a frontend and a backend configuration are connected with rules.
 The health probe referenced by the rule is used to determine how new flows are sent to a node in the backend pool.
 The frontend is defined by a Virtual IP (VIP), which is a 3-tuple comprised of an IP address (public or internal), a transport protocol (UDP or TCP), and a port number.
 A DIP is an IP address on an Azure virtual NIC attached to a VM in the backend pool.